The Gospel, Part 3

 Matthew 24:14, ESV

-[Note: this is the third article of a five-part series about the historical context of the gospel]
+[Note: this is the third article of a five-part series about the historical context of the Gospel]

 There was a lot to celebrate in 1945.
 As World War II finally came to an end, citizens of the Allied nations were in a near-constant state of jubilation over the defeat of Axis nations, specifically Nazi Germany, fascist Italy, and Imperial Japan.